-Bell’s palsy: Cause, symptoms and treatment
+Bell's palsy: Causes and treatment of facial paralysis

 Bell's palsy is a temporary weakness or paralysis of the facial nerve known as the seventh cranial nerve.
 This nerve controls facial expressions, eyelid movement and the muscles of the forehead and neck.